 Job Prospects...
 At a glance

-Prospects are average for urban planners, due to a stable number of positions available and supply of new graduates.
+Prospects are good for urban planners, due to a growth in the number of positions available and supply of new graduates.
 Getting employment as an urban planner is likely to be easier in Auckland than in the rest of New Zealand.

 Urban planners develop and put into action plans for the development of urban areas.
 This work can include, for example, planning new subdivisions, developing strategies for urban areas, or developing policies for local government.

 Regional planners perform the same functions as urban planners, but for a whole region.